santawearscoolpants/npk_soil_sensor/README.md

 - `tft_display/tft_display.ino`
   Arduino sketch for a small **ST7735**-based TFT display.
 Currently shows demo text and placeholders where soil sensor readings can be rendered later.

+- `tft_npk_esp32_final_v1.0/reading_display.ino`
+  ESP32 sketch that **reads the RS485 soil sensor and paints the live values on the 1.8" ST7735 TFT**.
+Ideal when you only need a local display.

+- `npk_soil_sensor_v1.1/codeeS.ino`
+  ESP32 sketch that combines **Modbus sensor reads, TFT rendering, Wi‑Fi connectivity, and ThingSpeak uploads**.

 - `7in1_Soil_sensor_arduino/7in1_Soil_sensor.ino`
   Additional/earlier Arduino sketch for this sensor (kept for reference or alternative boards).